ZainCheema/turf/README.md

 Currently working on:

 .
-Significant UI and UX polishing
+Significant UI and UX polishing</br>
 .
 Unit Tests with JUnit and Espresso